 Canada is working collaboratively with industry, other countries, and international organizations to mitigate and manage risks of PFOS, PFOA, LC-PFCAs, and their salts and precursors in the environment and in humans through regulatory approaches.
 As new data are collected and become available, the risk management and mitigation measures in place for these substances should be revisited and expanded to ensure they reflect the most current scientific knowledge available.
-Information on monitoring, toxicity, and exposure data is still needed.
-Additional data would better inform risk management and mitigation decisions.
-This may entail establishing enforceable drinking water standards to address PFOS, PFOA, LC-PFCAs, and their salts and precursors.
-Inventories of known sources, including use of AFFF in fire-fighting that contains residual levels of PFOS at a maximum m concentrations of 10 ppm (as outlined in the proposed amendments to the PCTSR) should be established.
+Information on monitoring and exposure data is still needed.
+Additional data will better inform risk management and mitigation decisions.
+This may entail working with Canadian provinces and territories to establish enforceable drinking water standards based on the Guidelines for Canadian Drinking Water and screening values for PFOS, PFOA, LC-PFCAs, and their salts and precursors.
+Inventories of known sources, including use of AFFF in fire-fighting that contains residual levels of PFOS at a maximum concentrations of 10 ppm (as currently exempted under the PCTSR) should be established.